tivaliy/mcp-xray/README.md

    - Adjust the `--xray-url`, `--xray-openapi-spec`, and `--mcp-names-file` as needed for the environment.
    - The `--xray-openapi-spec` option accepts either a local file path or a URL.
    - The optional `--mcp-names-file` parameter must point to the mapping file (see `mcp_names_mapping.json` as an example).
 This file provides a mapping from Xray operationId to a corresponding MCP tool name in case there is a need to tune the MCP tool names for specific operations.
+   - The optional `--read-only` flag starts the server in read-only mode, blocking all write operations (POST, PUT, DELETE) for safe, non-destructive access.
    - Use `uvx` with `--from` flag and appropriate github link as a reference with the commit hash or branch name, since no PyPI package is available yet.
    - The Xray personal access token will be prompted interactively and not stored in plain text.